Are you feeling a call to live a deeper life more aligned with your passions?

 Our journey through life’s challenges can be so much easier when we have a map, support and embodied experiences of the Hero/Heroine’s Journey!

-Join us for an empowering week as we journey into exciting realms of body, mind and spirit to return with power, insight and a fresh start.
+Join us as we journey into exciting realms of body, mind and spirit to return with power, insight and a fresh start.

 The reason all these stories share the same pattern is because they describe a psychological process of growth and maturing which is embedded in our DNA, just as learning to walk or talk is in our DNA.